-The Government of Western Australia has provided funding for E-waste Infrastructure Grants.
+The State Government has provided funding for the E-waste Infrastructure Grants.
 The grants are managed by the Department of Water and Environmental Regulation.

-The Department of Water and Environmental Regulation (or the Government of Western Australia) must be acknowledged in a manner advised by the department in all media statements, articles and printed materials associated with the funded activity, including advertisements, project reports, annual reports, newsletters, brochures, banners, posters, and multimedia materials.
+The department (or the State Government) must be acknowledged in a manner advised by the department in all media statements, articles and printed materials associated with the funded activity, including advertisements, project reports, annual reports, newsletters, brochures, banners, posters, and multimedia materials.
 The department may require review of materials before publication.